verona-hub/weather-app/README.md

 #### Fixes:

 - [ ] fix process.env for development and production (hide Api key to back end ?)
-- [ ] fix Modal cannot cancel the fetching once started
+- [x] fix Modal cannot cancel the fetching once started
 - [ ] fix detect click outside of modal
+- [ ] fix scroll into view after a search is made